 Documentaries to watch if you want to get serious about sustainability

-We list the documentaries to watch if you're interested in learning about sustainability; from fast fashion to food, to climate change, to water.
+We list the documentaries to watch if you're interested in learning about sustainability; from fast fashion and food, to climate change and water.

 Anyone else feeling the teeniest bit concerned for the state of planet earth right now?
 Yeah, us too.

 With current worldwide weather conditions bewildering at best, life-destroying at worst; and horrific human atrocities coming to light at every turn, worldwide tensions are rising along with the seawater levels.

 Taking a look around us, it can feel like our planet has reached a real tipping point, and unless we shift things in a more positive direction, we could all be looking at a veritable free-fall (and not the kind that ends in a fun bouncy ball pit).

 Covering everything from fast fashion (are our clothes really doing as much harm as people say?) to global warming (what will happen if those ice caps do completely melt?) and the whole issue of bees (yeah, what’s the story with the bees?!), these documentaries address the most pressing issues that should be keeping the world’s leaders awake at night, all whilst providing some clear instruction for what needs to be done to turn things around.

 With the belief that knowledge is power, we hope that watching these programs might spur us all on to use our individual power to make positive, meaningful change.
 Whether it’s cutting back on the aul’ steak consumption, joining a climate change rally, or even just resisting the urge to swat a bee away over the summer; what each documentary highlights is that the future of this planet really is in our hands, and little hinges swing big doors.

 Actor Leonardo DiCaprio meets with scientists, activists and world leaders to discuss the dangers of climate change and possible solutions.